 Henry lives in Crawley and has a young daughter and son.
-He was elected as Member of Parliament for Crawley in 2010 and 2015, and is seeking re-election at the general election on Thursday 8th June 2017.
+He was elected as Member of Parliament for Crawley in 2010, 2015, and in June 2017.

 He ran his own Crawley-based business, and in 1997 was elected to West Sussex County Council.
 In 2003 he became Leader of the Council, when aged 34 he became the youngest county leader in the country.
 He was also Chairman of the South East County Strategic Leaders group, representing all authorities across the greater south east.